Criticism of the theory of relativity: Silberstein–Einstein controversy

 Ludwik Silberstein, who initially was a supporter of the special theory, objected at different occasions against general relativity.
-In 1920 he argued that the deflection of light by the sun, as observed by Arthur Eddington et al. (1919), is not necessarily a confirmation of general relativity, but may also be explained by the Stokes-Planck theory of complete aether drag.
+In 1920 he argued that the deflection of light by the sun, as observed by Arthur Eddington et al. (1919), is not necessarily a confirmation of general relativity, but may also be explained by the Stokes–Planck theory of complete aether drag.
 However, such models are in contradiction with the aberration of light and other experiments (see "Alternative theories").
-In 1935, Silberstein claimed to have found a contradiction in the Two-body problem in general relativity.
+In 1935, Silberstein claimed to have found a contradiction in the two-body problem in general relativity.
 The claim was refuted by Einstein and Rosen (1935).

 Philosophical criticism

 The consequences of relativity, such as the change of ordinary concepts of space and time, as well as the introduction of non-Euclidean geometry in general relativity, were criticized by some philosophers of different philosophical schools.
 Many philosophical critics had insufficient knowledge of the mathematical and formal basis of relativity, which led to the criticisms often missing the heart of the matter.
 For example, relativity was misinterpreted as some form of relativism.
 However, this is misleading as it was emphasized by Einstein or Planck.
-On one hand it's true that space and time became relative, and the inertial frames of reference are handled on equal footing.
-On the other hand, the theory makes natural laws invariant—examples are the constancy of the speed of light, or the covariance of Maxwell's equations.
+Although space and time did become relative in Einstein's theories, and inertial frames of reference are handled on equal footing, on the other hand, the theory makes natural laws invariant—examples are the constancy of the speed of light and the covariance of Maxwell's equations.
 Consequently, Felix Klein (1910) called it the "invariant theory of the Lorentz group" instead of relativity theory, and Einstein (who reportedly used expressions like "absolute theory") sympathized with this expression as well.

 Critical responses to relativity were also expressed by proponents of neo-Kantianism (Paul Natorp, Bruno Bauch etc.), and phenomenology (Oskar Becker, Moritz Geiger etc.).
 While some of them only rejected the philosophical consequences, others rejected also the physical consequences of the theory.
 Einstein was criticized for violating Immanuel Kant's categoric scheme, i.e., it was claimed that space-time curvature caused by matter and energy is impossible, since matter and energy already require the concepts of space and time.
 Also the three-dimensionality of space, Euclidean geometry, and the existence of absolute simultaneity were claimed to be necessary for the understanding of the world; none of them can possibly be altered by empirical findings.
 By moving all those concepts into a metaphysical area, any form of criticism of Kantianism would be prevented.
 Other pseudo-Kantians like Ernst Cassirer or Hans Reichenbach (1920), tried to modify Kant's philosophy.
 Subsequently, Reichenbach rejected Kantianism at all and became a proponent of logical positivism.